-Information and support line
+Information and Support Line

 Receiving a brain tumour diagnosis, or learning of a loved one's diagnosis, is a life-changing event that can lead to lots of questions.
-We know that it is not always easy to ask these of your friends and family and it can be difficult to access your healthcare team at the exact moment a question comes to mind.
+We know that it is not always easy to ask these of your friends or family and it can be difficult to access your healthcare team at the exact moment a question comes to mind.

 How we can help you